smartdevicelink/sdl_evolution/proposals/NNNN-atf-stabilization-proposal.md

 ATF should manage it's parts with git submodules system.

 Such splitting will allow -> enable ATF to change any part to the one that matches environment according to current needs (SDL on target for example)
-It also allows to change some part of ATF to widely used open-source test frameworks (for example python-nose can be used as test set runner)
+Proposed solution also allows to change some part of ATF to widely used open-source test frameworks (for example python-nose can be used as test set runner)
 Each part of ATF can be separately unit tested and keep own versioning and development cycle.

 ### ATF Components: